whatyouhide/whatyouhide.github.io/content/posts/2019-04-14-connection-managers-with-gen_statem/index.md

 When the `:reconnect` timeout is fired, we just fire the internal `:connect` event so that we end up trying to reconnect.
 This removes repetition in the code and hides the plumbing of setting up timeouts manually.

-### Exponential and random backoff
+### Exponential and random back-off

-Without going too much into detail, a fixed backoff time might not be the best idea.
+Without going too much into detail, a fixed back-off time might not be the best idea.
 Imagine you have one hundred TCP connections established with the database.
 If the database goes down, all those connections will go down at the same time and will try to reconnect every 500 milliseconds, all at the *same time*.
-Part of the fix is to increase the backoff exponentially so that we can avoid situations where the database is down for a while and all connections try to reconnect very often.
+Part of the fix is to increase the back-off exponentially so that we can avoid situations where the database is down for a while and all connections try to reconnect very often.
 Then, we can add some random interval of time before reconnecting for each connection so that we avoid all the connections trying to reconnect at the same time.
-In code, the formula for the next backoff (given the previous backoff) can be something like:
+In code, the formula for the next back-off (given the previous back-off) can be something like:

 ```elixir
 next_backoff = round(previous_backoff * 2)